Kahina: Legacy

-Dihya was adopted as a symbol by women, and was used as a symbol against the foreign occupation, and later as a symbol against male hegemony.
-Indeed, already during the period of French Colonisation the Kahina was a model for the militant women who fought the French.
-In the Kabyle insurrection of 1851 and 1857, women such as Lalla Fatma N'Soumer and Lalla Khadija Bent Belkacem, who were known as chief warriors took the Kahina as a model.
+Al-Kahina was adopted as a symbol by North African women, and was used as a symbol against foreign occupation, and later as a symbol against male hegemony.
+During the period of French colonisation of Algeria, Kahina was a model for the militant women who fought the French.
+In the Kabyle insurrection of 1851 and 1857, women such as Lalla Fatma N'Soumer and Lalla Khadija Bent Belkacem, who were known as chief warriors, took Kahina as a model.

+Anthropologist Abdelmajid Hannoum wrote "Though the story of the Kahina may vary from one informant to another, the pattern is the same: the Kahina is the Berber heroine who fought the Arabs for independence."
+Feminist scholar Fatima Sadiqi has stated that "Kahina’s female leadership did not rely on institutionalized authority, but on recognized personal charismatic power".

-Also, the French, in the early 20th century, anxious to Frenchify Algeria by Romanising its past, drew parallels between themselves and the Romans.
+In the early 20th century, the French, anxious to Frenchify Algeria by Romanising its past, drew parallels between themselves and the Romans.
 The Algerian nationalists, seeking to tie Algeria to the East instead, draw the same parallels, but for them both Rome and France were colonial powers, responsible for the decline of Phoenician civilisation in the past, and Arabic civilisation in the present.
 Both ideologies used Kahina's mythology as a founding myth.
 On one side, she was the one who fought the Arabs and Islam to keep Algeria Christian, on the other, she was the one who fought all invaders (Byzantines or Arabs) to create an independent state.

-In the present day, the image of the Kahina is constantly used by Berber activists to showcase how they, as a people, are strong and will not be conquered or diminished by other communities.
+In the present day, the image of Kahina is constantly used by Berber activists to showcase how they, as a people, are strong and will not be conquered or diminished by other communities.
 Her face is often seen in graffiti and sculptures around Algeria to showcase their support for the progressive ideals she represents.
 While her true appearance is still unknown, artists have depicted her with certain aspects that reinforce the progressive movement she is known to represent.
-However, not all governments accept the ideals behind the Kahina.
-One statue of the Kahina in Baghai was condemned by the government due to blasphemy.
-The president of the Defense of the Arab Language said that the Kahina represented the resistance to Islam, and thus, should be condemned.
+However, not all governments accept the ideals behind Kahina.
+One statue of Kahina in Baghai was condemned by the government due to blasphemy.
+The president of the Defense of the Arab Language, Othman Saadi, said that Kahina represented the resistance to Islam, and thus, should be condemned.